mikelawrence/ATV-Control/README.md

 ## End Result

 The push button switches were installed in the center headlight cluster.
 Looking from the front the center pushbutton is the horn.
-The two push button on the right control the LED lights.
+The two push buttons on the right control the LED lights.
 The two buttons on the left are buttons for the Homelink controller ([60-HMLKV5BLK](https://www.amazon.com/gp/product/B00A79G9FY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)) so I can control my front gate and one garage door.
 This is not part of the ATV Control PCB.

 <img src="meta/ATV-Buttons.jpg" width="100%">